-New York State approved training for nursing assistants.
+NYS approved training for nursing assistants.
 Prepare for employment in hospitals and nursing homes.
-120-hour course includes classroom work and clinical experiences at a local nursing home.
-Admissions application and interview required; call 914-606-7400 for information and an application.
-Application due date is Feb.
-6.
+Includes classroom work and clinical experiences at a local nursing home.
+Admissions application and interview required; application due date is Jan 12.

 CE-HCARE 2001OS, $1,410 (+ textbook/workbook).

-This 80-hour course will prepare you to understand basic psychiatric terminology, psychopathology, social skills training, and mental health laws and ethics.
-Mental Health Technicians (MHT’s), also called psychiatric aides, are part of a patient-centered team for individuals who may be mentally challenged or emotionally disturbed, or for psychiatric patients under the supervision of a psychiatrist, registered nurse, or social worker.
-Call 914-606-7400 for information and an application packet.
+Understand basic psychiatric terminology, psychopathology, social skills training, and mental health laws and ethics.
+Direct Service Providers (DSP’s), also called psychiatric aides, are part of a patient-centered team for individuals who may be mentally challenged or emotionally disturbed, or for psychiatric patients under the supervision of a psychiatrist, registered nurse, or social worker.